 You must not attend the event if you are showing any symptoms of Coronavirus (temperature, new or continuous cough or loss of sense of taste or smell).
 Please self-isolate and follow all NHS guidance via http://www.nhsinform.scot

-Yes.
-Our socially-distanced bar has loads of space to enjoy an incredible view, a warming drink and a bite to eat.
+*Yes.
+Our outdoor bar has loads of space to enjoy an incredible view, a warming drink and a bite to eat.

-Please note, last orders at the bar mean those with tickets for the latest show entry times may not have time to enjoy a drink at our bar.
+Please note, last orders at the bar mean those with tickets for later show entry times may have limited time to enjoy a drink at our bar.
 If this is important to you please make sure to purchase for an earlier time slot, we recommend any time prior to 8.45pm.

 *Subject to confirmed licence.
 ID will be required to purchase alcohol